 Senswriter vs. Atticus: Choosing the Smarter Writing & Formatting Workflow

-Atticus and Senswriter both support cross-platform writing workflows, but they differ in payment model and day-to-day workflow style.
-As of 2026-02-28, Atticus lists a one-time purchase of $147 on its official site and supports browser plus installable app access.
+Atticus and Senswriter both work across devices, but they feel different day to day.
+Atticus uses a one-time purchase and supports browser plus installable app access.
 Senswriter keeps drafting free, then charges $4.99/month (or $49.99/year) when you are ready to unlock hosted exports.

-The practical way to choose is to run the same 2-3 chapter sample in both tools.
-Compare how each tool handles structural edits, cleanup passes, export turnaround, and your preferred device flow before you commit.
+The easiest way to choose is to build the same short sample book in both tools.
+Pay attention to how each one handles revisions, exports, and the kind of device-switching you actually do.

 Quick Decision (2 Minutes): Cross-Platform Web Workspace vs. Installable App Workflow